javalin/website/pages/docs/docs.md

 sendEvent("eventName", "myMessage", "id")   // calls emit("eventName", "myMessage", "id")
-onClose(runnable)                           // callback which runs when a client closes its connection keepAlive()                                 // keeps the connection alive outside of the handler (to notify it from other sources) ctx                                         // the Context from when the client connected (to fetch query-params, etc)
+onClose(runnable)                           // callback which runs when a client closes its connection keepAlive()                                 // keeps the connection alive outside of the handler (to notify it from other sources) close()                                     // closes the connection terminated()                                // returns true if the connection has been closed ctx                                         // the Context from when the client connected (to fetch query-params, etc)
 ```